alirezaarzehgar/resume/README.md

 This base template is just for creating new branches and tailoring resume for each jobs.

+# STATUS: REJECTED

+Dear Alireza,

+Thank you for your application to the Golang Engineer role at Canonical.
+We are writing to let you know that we have reviewed your application.
+We regret to inform you that we shall not be progressing your application further for this particular role.

+We appreciate that you considered us for your next career step and hope that you maintain interest in Canonical and our products.
+If you would like to apply for other new openings we would be happy to consider you.
+As guidance we can consider your application for the same role once every six months, or across four separate roles in a six month period.

+Regards,

+Canonical Recruiting

+For further information on data collection, please refer to our recruitment privacy notice and privacy policy.

 # Job Description

 This is our general process for Golang engineers of all levels of seniority,